h15200/notes/SQL.md

 )
 ```

-## JOINS - Use a common key to join two tables
+## JOINS - Use a common key to join two tables.
+Used inside FROM

 1. INNER JOIN

 ```
 SELECT *
-FROM table_A
+FROM table_A INNER JOIN table_B
-INNER JOIN table_B ON A.key=B.key
+ON A.key=B.key
 ```

 This selects all from a new table that contains all the info for rows that have the same "key" value assigned to both tables.
 If it only exists in one table, that info is not in the new table